authoress/sphinx-intl-guide/docs/translate-text-in-po-files.rst

 Integrate Transifex and GitHub
 """"""""""""""""""""""""""""""

-Integrate your Transifex and GitHub accounts as described in the `Transifex documentation <https://help.transifex.com/en/articles/6265125-github-via-transifex-ui>`_:
+Integrate your Transifex and GitHub accounts as described `in the Transifex documentation <https://help.transifex.com/en/articles/6265125-github-via-transifex-ui>`_:

 #.
 Go to your organization settings -> Integrations.
 #.
 In the GitHub integration box, click **Authorize** and then **Install the Transifex app**.

    .. figure:: _static/manage_integrations.png
+	  :scale: 60 %
 	  :align: center
 	  :alt: Manage Integrations page